 Angela Reyes (Ph.D.
 University of Pennsylvania, 2003) is Professor in the Department of English at Hunter College, City University of New York (CUNY), and Doctoral Faculty in the at The Graduate Center, CUNY.
 She teaches courses on English linguistic structures and histories, discourse theory and analysis, linguistic anthropology, and language in relation to notions of race, mixedness, and postcoloniality.
 She is Affiliated Faculty in the at Hunter College, and Research Associate at the in the Program in Linguistics at The Graduate Center.
-She is Associate Editor of Language in Society, and Associate Editor for Linguistic Anthropology of American Anthropologist.
+She is Associate Editor for Linguistic Anthropology of American Anthropologist.

 Reyes is the recipient of numerous fellowships, including the Advanced Research Collaborative Distinguished Fellowship (2016), (2009-2010), (2006-2007), and National Research Council/Ford Foundation Dissertation Fellowship for Minorities (2002-2003).